DanishjeetSingh/denoising_diffusion_models/README.md

 # Denoising diffusion models

-- in this repo I will implement a denoising diffusion model from the [paper](paper/2006.11239.pdf)
+- Implementation of a denoising diffusion model from the [paper](paper/2006.11239.pdf)

 ## Early Results